ZeusSeinGrossopa/WorldMerger/README.md

 ---

-WorldMerger is a useful tool to merge minecraft multiplayer worlds to a singleplayer world
+WorldMerger is a useful tool to merge minecraft worlds.
+It contains the following features:

+- Merge multiplayer worlds to a singleplayer world
+- Merge a singeplayer worlds to multiplayer worlds

 # How to Run